tdoa20/SWO-Summer-Drop-Product-Analysis/README.md

 Generally, 11 out of 13 orders contained at least one of those 4 items.

 ## Recommendations
-In order to generate the most demand and increase sales, SWO would need to have shorts, SWOCKETS, and wrist wraps/elbow sleeves available with a great focus on SWOCKETS to attract new customers.
-With you anticipating that most people at ISN will be repeat customers, there would need to be a larger share of shorts available due to its immense revenue generating potential.
+In order to generate the most demand and increase sales, SWO would need to have shorts, SWOCKETS, and wrist wraps/elbow sleeves available with a great focus on both darkness SWOCKETS and lightning SWOCKETS to attract new customers.
+Many customers specifically look out for darkness SWOCKETS specifically and some of them buy lightning SWOCKETS with other goods.
+With the high likelihood that most people at ISN will be existing customers, there would need to be a larger share of shorts available due to its immense revenue generating potential.